EhsanPeymani/PythonSnippets/README.md

 # Python Snippets

-I will add snippets of python code here in order to remember topics which reminds me of pythonic code.
+I will add snippets of python code here in order to remember pythonic coding.

 These are simple but elegant snippets.